TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

 IMPORTANT: Support for LX VMs is currently limited and experimental.
 This means it is very likely to change in major ways without notice.
 Also: not all the LX functionality that *is* implemented is documented yet.
-The documentation will be updated as things stablize.
+The documentation will be updated as things stabilize.

 The primary reference for a VM is its UUID.
 Most commands operate on VMs by UUID.
 In SmartOS, there are included bash tab-completion rules so that you can